iwanders/nixos-surface/thermald/README.md

 ```

 Well, that's odd... it states `iwlwifi_1` is at `31000` and then the trip point is applicable?
 The [source code](https://github.com/intel/thermal_daemon/blob/9ac497badd88d9a31b0dfde98d8a9054a4087008/src/thd_trip_point.cpp#L234-L242) is confusing to me, we have both an `off` and an `on` boolean...
 The cooling device is clearly active, as seen from `Need to switch to next cdev`.

+With `PPCC` config specified it definitely does something.
+It throttles everything tremendously.